 This was a big one for me.
 After cutting the tags off of clothes and wearing them only once, I felt guilty about just donating them when they didn’t even get enough love.
-This is where an app like Poshmark really helped because I felt less guilty about getting rid of clothes and knowing that they were going to a better home.
+This is where an apps like Poshmark and ThredUp really helped because I felt less guilty about getting rid of clothes and knowing that they were going to a better home.

 8. Cut cable.

 I used to love watching all sorts of shows on cable, from E! to Bravo to Freeform, but my wallet sure didn’t.
-So one day I decided to take the plunge and switch my plan to only receive basic cable.
+So one day I decided to take the plunge and cut cable off completely.
 It’s safe to say that I have survived and it actually feels way better to not be as invested with TV.
 Yeah, it sucks that I have to catch up on shows later, but to be fair, I’m usually busy or not home when these shows air, so I’m not missing much.